Frequency-time analysis, low-rank reconstruction and denoising of turbulent flows using SPOD

 \section{Effect of different parameters on the flow field reconstruction}

 The segmentation of the data is a crucial step in spectral estimation.
 Following the original work by \citep{welch1967use}, we use an overlap of $50\%$ between blocks to minimize the variance of the spectral estimate, see \S \ref{sec:results} above.
-The use of overlapping segments, however, results in an ambiguity for the reconstruction, as one could either: \begin{enumerate} \item reconstruct the data from the left (previous) block, \item the right (following) block, \item an average of the left and right reconstructions, or \item consider either the left or right reconstruction based on the higher windowing weight. \end{enumerate}
+The use of overlapping segments, however, results in an ambiguity for the reconstruction, which we may compute as/from: \begin{enumerate} \item the left (previous) block, \item the right (following) block, \item the average of the left and right reconstructions, \item either the left or right reconstruction based on the higher windowing weight, \item the average of the left and right reconstructions weighted by the relative value of hamming window, \item the average of the left and right reconstructions weighted by the relative distance to the centers of the overlapping blocks. \end{enumerate}

-Figure \ref{fig A1} compares the errors of low-dimensional reconstructions using 1$\times$129, 3$\times$129, and 10$\times$129 modes for all the four possibilities.
-It is found that the reconstruction based on the larger value of the windowing function produces the smallest error.
+Figure \ref{fig A1} compares the errors of low-dimensional reconstructions using 1$\times$129, 3$\times$129, and 10$\times$129 modes for all the six possibilities.
+It is found that the reconstruction based on the window-weighted average of the left and right reconstructions produces the smallest error.
 Based on this finding, this option is used for the frequency-domain reconstruction throughout the paper.
+Using the window-weighted average approach, the $i$-th snapshot is reconstructed as, where $j$= $i - (k-1)(n_{\rm{fft}}-n_{\rm{ovlp}})$, $i\in [1,n_t]$, $j\in[1,n_{\rm{fft}}]$ and $k\in[1,n_{\rm{blk}}]$.
 From figure \ref{fig 3} (in particular \ref{fig 3}($b$)), it becomes apparent that these distinctions only matter for truncated series reconstructions; full-dimensional reconstructions are generally accurate.